 The directors must ensure they consider all of these issues when making any company decision.

 Each director must exercise the care and skill of a reasonably diligent person which may be reasonably expected of a person carrying out the same job.

-This is a very broad definition but in practice means that each director must use the same care and skill as any other reasonable person would have with the same role and job to do as that director.
+This is a broad definition but, in practice, means each director must use the same care and skill as any other reasonable person would have with the same role and job to do as that director.